 Cordova’s COVID-19 Emergency Rules ensure all businesses and commercial fishing operations within the City implement safety measures and protocols, and take responsibility for strictly applying those measures and protocols within Cordova and its waters.

-All travelers must adhere to state travel mandates.
+All travelers must adhere to state travel advisories.

-The City of Cordova is aligned with State of Alaska travel mandates.
+The City of Cordova is aligned with State of Alaska Health Advisories.

 Vessels may use transit time toward a 14-day quarantine provided no one embarks/disembarks in a port of call and appropriate log books of journey are maintained.

 Under State of Alaska Health Advisories, fishermen are allowed to leave their home or quarantine location to partake in work essential to the operations of the fishery.
 Fishermen may travel to their boat to work on it and then return directly to their quarantine location.
 They cannot enter public places.